 Subsections 9(3) and 9(4) of Schedule 2 clarifies the procedural requirements that a credit provider must meet before they can disclose default information.
-Before default information can be listed, the credit provider must give the individual a s 6Q notice which informs the individual of the overdue payment and requesting that that payment be made.
-The credit provider must then separately give a s 21D(3) notice which informs the individual of the credit provider’s intention to disclose default information.
-The s 21D(3) notice must not be given within 30 days of the s 6Q notice, and must be sent to the individual’s last known address at the time of despatch.
+Before default information can be listed, the credit provider must give the individual a section 6Q notice which informs the individual of the overdue payment and requesting that that payment be made.
+The credit provider must then separately give a section 21D(3) notice which informs the individual of the credit provider’s intention to disclose default information.
+The section 21D(3) notice must not be given within 30 days of the section 6Q notice, and must be sent to the individual’s last known address at the time of despatch.

-Paragraph 9(3)(d) of Schedule 2 includes a requirement that the s 21D(3) notice not be accompanied by any other correspondence which a reasonable person would conclude materially reduces the prominence of the messages in the notice.
-This is a new requirement introduced under the Previous Code, and follows Proposal 21 from the Review, which was that the s 21D(3) notices not be sent with other correspondence.
-The form of words chosen imposes an objective standard, intended to avoid the risk that a s 21D(3) notice is invalidated by a minor technicality such as the inclusion of a return envelope.
-The definition of s 21D(3) notice in s 5, and the notes below, make clear that such a notice can include information about seeking assistance for hardship or financial difficulty; such information does not mean the notice is inconsistent with paragraph 9(3)(d) of Schedule 2.
+Paragraph 9(3)(d) of Schedule 2 includes a requirement that the section 21D(3) notice not be accompanied by any other correspondence which a reasonable person would conclude materially reduces the prominence of the messages in the notice.
+This is a new requirement introduced under the Previous Code, and follows Proposal 21 from the Review, which was that the section 21D(3) notices not be sent with other correspondence.
+The form of words chosen imposes an objective standard, intended to avoid the risk that a section 21D(3) notice is invalidated by a minor technicality such as the inclusion of a return envelope.
+The definition of section 21D(3) notice in section 5, and the notes below, make clear that such a notice can include information about seeking assistance for hardship or financial difficulty; such information does not mean the notice is inconsistent with paragraph 9(3)(d) of Schedule 2.
 However, it is important that the notice raises an individual’s awareness about the fact that a default is about to be listed.
 The variation is this regard is intended to ensure this awareness is achieved and correspondence is not bundled unnecessarily resulting in that awareness being diluted.

 Once the notice requirements have been complied with, subsection 9(4) of Schedule 2 sets out when default information may be disclosed.
-Disclosure can occur no sooner than 14 days of the date on which the s 21D(3) notice was given.
-This provides the individual with time to take action after they have received the s 21D(3) notice.
-The credit provider has 3 months from the date on which the s 21D(3) notice is given to disclose default information.
+Disclosure can occur no sooner than 14 days of the date on which the section 21D(3) notice was given.
+This provides the individual with time to take action after they have received the section 21D(3) notice.
+The credit provider has 3 months from the date on which the section 21D(3) notice is given to disclose default information.
 These provisions are unchanged from the Previous Code.

 Subsection 9(5) provides information about the amount that may be disclosed as overdue as part of the default information.
-This amount must not exceed the amount on the relevant s 21D(3) notice, plus any interest, fees or other amounts owing at the time of disclosure because the payment is overdue (other than the acceleration of the entire liability), less any part payments received between the sending of the s 21D(3) notice and the time of disclosure.
+This amount must not exceed the amount on the relevant section 21D(3) notice, plus any interest, fees or other amounts owing at the time of disclosure because the payment is overdue (other than the acceleration of the entire liability), less any part payments received between the sending of the section 21D(3) notice and the time of disclosure.
 With the exception of the interest, fees and other amounts, all of these amounts must have been overdue for at least 60 days.

 Where default information is disclosed, the rules in subsection 9(6) of Schedule 2 apply to that disclosure.
 These rules deal with the updating of amounts specified as overdue, as well as how the disclosure of overdue payments that include the acceleration of the entire liability are to be treated.